rokipdj88/brinxai-upscaler-rembg/README.md

 Port open : 5011

-Need 10+- minutes to show your node is active
+Delay need more than 10 minutes to show your node is active

 ### ✨ AUTO INSTALLATION